accessibilitywars/zaw2/content/builds/power-deadeye.md

 3. W6 Qadim - While solo lamp is ideally performed using daredevil (same equipment), you may choose to use this build instead if 2 players are sent to do Lamp.
 4. W7 QtP - This build is able to pylon kite.
 A video is provided for reference.

 ## Videos
 I have benched the build with a slight increase in hp by using mixed ascended gear without infusions and budget food.
 The reason for increasing the vitality is that the intensity of the build may be lowered and DPS uptime can be increased in certain instances. e.g. You should be able to take the sniper shot on Kaineng Overlook NM without dodging.

 #### DPS benchmark (28-29k)
 {{ youtube(id="xOLjCEErMD8") }}
+You should be able to hit >30k when optimised with the right gear and infusions as this bench was done before the buff to {{ skill(id="1299") }}.

 #### LI Dagger Rotation
 {{ youtube(id="8xBio3WnVXw") }}